ldv-klever/klever/docs/dev.rst

    .. note:: Do not forget to update the master branch from the main developer repository.

+   .. note:: Do not merge remote-tracking branches.

 #.
 Merge branches to the master branch when corresponding bugs/features are fixed/implemented::

     fix-conf $ git checkout master
     master $ git merge fix-conf

-   .. note:: Do not forget to update the master branch from the main developer repository.
+   .. note:: Do not forget to update the master branch from the main developer repository before merging.

 #.
 Push the master branch to the main developer repository::